ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 - Don't forget to change the passphrase if you're using your own certificates.
 - Save the changes.

 Now, if you send a request to `https://apim-sample.dev:53029/status-0123456789abcdef`, it should succeed.
-However, if you use a client certificate from another intermediate CA, such as `tst-client-01.pfx`, a `400 Bad Request` is returned as expected.
+If you use a client certificate from another intermediate CA, such as `tst-client-01.pfx`, a `400 Bad Request` should be returned.

-The requests to `/client-cert/validate-using-policy` and `/client-cert/validate-using-context` continue to fail, despite providing a valid client certificate.
+The requests to `/client-cert/validate-using-policy` and `/client-cert/validate-using-context` continue to fail though, despite providing a valid client certificate.
 Both endpoints return a `401` with the message `Client certificate missing`.
 The reason for the error is that the client certificate is not sent to API Management due to the application gateway terminating the TLS session.
-This means that we can't use the `validate-client-certificate` policy or the `context.Request.Certificate` property.
-The next section will explain how to forward the certificate to API Management.
+This means that we can't use the `validate-client-certificate` policy or the `context.Request.Certificate` property that we used in the previous post.
+The next section will explain how to forward the certificate to API Management for further processing.

 ### Forward client certificate to API Management

 We can forward the provided client certificate to API Management in a header.
-Using a rewrite rule, we can access the client certificate with the `client_certificate` server variable and place it in the header.
+Using a rewrite rule in the application gateway, we can access the client certificate with the `client_certificate` server variable and place it in the header.
 See [Rewrite HTTP headers and URL with Application Gateway - Mutual authentication server variables](https://learn.microsoft.com/en-us/azure/application-gateway/rewrite-http-headers-url#mutual-authentication-server-variables) for more information on the available server variables.

 We'll use `X-ARR-ClientCert` as the header name.
 This is a common name that is also used in similar scenarios.
 For example, Azure App Services uses this header to pass a client certificate to an app like an ASP.NET Web API. _(See [Configure TLS mutual authentication for Azure App Service - Access client certificate](https://learn.microsoft.com/en-us/azure/app-service/app-service-web-configure-tls-mutual-auth?tabs=azurecli#access-client-certificate) for more details if you're interested in this scenario._)